liamgreenhill/liamnugent.me/posts/soccer-coach-need-to-know.md

     </g>
 </svg>

+(For those who are interested, here's a detailed breakdown of [how I produced this chart](#).)

 ## What stories does that tell us?

+It tells us that all yellow cards were not created equal.

-Starting with reckless tackles, we easily can see that a quarter of yellow cards are issued for reckless tackles.
-That's the same as 11 other reasons put together.
+Now it's easier to see that reckless tackles accounts for the same share of bookings as the 11 least frequent reasons put together.
 Pretty significant, right?

 <svg viewBox="300 150 370 200" version="1.1" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">
     <title>Artboard</title>